angulartist/Deep-Learning-AnyPercent/README.md

 - [x] Learnt neural network basics, activation functions (Step, Sigmoid, ReLU, Leaky...) their pros/cons
 - [x] Discovered the perceptron algorithm and implemented one basic
 - [x] Learnt Feedforward architecture and Backpropagation technique (perceptron)

+### Day 7
+- [x] Learnt different techniques of weights initialization (uniform, normal, LeCun, Glorot...)
+- [x] Deep dived into Convolutional Neural Networks (CNNs): Understood that the concept of "convolution" is pretty straightforward as it's an element-wise multiplication between two matrices followed by a sum
+- [x] Learnt the concept of Kernels
+- [x] Learnt building blocks composing CNNs such as CONV layer, POOL layer, Batch Norm Layer, Dropout...
+- [x] Learnt some famous CNNs architectures and patterns